swdotcom/swdc-intellij-music-time/README.md

 ### **4. Try a song recommendation**

 We also recommend songs by genre and mood of music based on your listening history.
 Try happy, energetic, or danceable music for upbeat work or classical or jazz for slower, more complex tasks.
-You can add a song to a playlist using the "+" button.
+You can add a song to a playlist by right click on song then "Add to playlist".

 ### **5. Like a song**